Jaewon0702/LeetCode/0021-Merge-two-sorted-lists/README.md

 ### How it works?
 list1 = 1 -> 2 -> 4
 list2 = 1 -> 3 -> 4
-Compare first node between list1 and list2 and append to current!
+Compare first node between list1 and list2 and append a smaller one to current!
 current = 1 -> 1 -> 2...